-Charter School Facilities Credit Enhancement Grant Program: The federally-funded Charter School Facilities Credit Enhancement Grant Program provides grants to fully or partially fund debt service reserve accounts on bond transactions issued through the Authority.
+Charter School Facilities Credit Enhancement Grant Program: The federally funded Charter School Facilities Credit Enhancement Grant Program provides grants to fully or partially fund debt service reserve accounts on bond transactions issued through the Authority.
 The grant is intended to reduce the overall cost of borrowing for charter schools as it eliminates the need to fund the reserve through bond proceeds.
 In addition to the existing \$8.3 million grant, the Authority was awarded \$8 million for the Project Acceleration Notes and Credit Enhancement Alternatives (PANACEA) Program in September 2017.
-This program enhances financing to charter schools to accelerate the development of permanent charter school facilities.
-In August 2019, through the same federal grant program, the Authority was awarded a \$20 million grant for the Charter Access to Bank Loan Enhancement (Charter ABLE) Program.
-This program is accounted for in the Federal Trust Fund (CFDA 85.354A).
+In August 2019, through the same federal grant program, the Authority was awarded a \$20 million grant for the Charter Access to Bank Loan Enhancement (Charter ABLE) Program and in September 2021, the Authority was awarded \$10 million for the Charter Finance Enhancement (Charter FinE) program.
+This program enhances financing initiatives to assist charter school facility acquisition, construction, and renovation.
+These programs are accounted for in the Federal Trust Fund (ALN 84.354A).

-MANAGEMENT'S DISCUSSION AND ANALYSIS (unaudited) FOR THE YEAR ENDED JUNE 30, 2021
+MANAGEMENT'S DISCUSSION AND ANALYSIS (unaudited) FOR THE YEAR ENDED JUNE 30, 2022

-State Charter School Facilities Incentive Grants Program: The federally-funded State Charter School Facilities Incentive Grants Program assists charter schools in offsetting on-going costs as well as acquisition, construction and renovation.
+State Charter School Facilities Incentive Grants Program: The federally funded State Charter School Facilities Incentive Grants Program assists charter schools in offsetting on-going costs as well as acquisition, construction and renovation.
 The three-year grant provides funding for rent, lease, mortgage, construction costs, or debt service.
 Charter schools are eligible to apply for grant funds to supplement California's Charter School Facility Grant Program for its charter school students.
-This program is accounted for in the Federal Trust Fund (CFDA 84.282D).
+This program is accounted for in the Federal Trust Fund (ALN 84.282D).